 Top 10 Time Tactics:

-Tip #12 - StrategiesFire the Big Guns First.
+Tip #19 - StrategiesFire the Big Guns First.
 Put your best foot forward.
 Always lead with your strongest material.
-If you begin your presentation with the most convincing points – and establish credibility – your remaining arguments will be more compelling.
-Strut your best stuff first in your application, résumé, screenplay, story, sales literature, article, speech – or courtroom plea!
+If you begin your presentation with the most convincing points and establish credibility your remaining arguments will seem more compelling.
+Strut your best stuff first in your job or school application, résumé, screenplay, story, sales pitch, article, speech — or courtroom plea!
 It’s a hard fact of life: most readers will sample the beginning and move on if it doesn’t speak to them.
 Classic advice to screenwriters: Put your all into the first ten pages.

 people read in a story are the

 first and last sentences.

 Give them blood in the eye on the first one.”

 Kayaking alone in San Francisco Bay, I paddled to the far edge of a small bay where I decided to investigate an urban canal that branched into Sausalito.
 To do this, I had to lift my kayak out of the water and carry it across a paved bike path which curved along the waterfront.
 I approached the path cautiously, and set down my boat parallel to it.
 I looked and listened, but detected no danger, so I began the awkward motion of picking up the kayak, turning it perpendicular to the path, and walking across.
 If there was ever a fateful moment in my life, this was it.

 As I stood and put the boat in motion, a bike raced around the curve and sped past me.